the-turing-way/the-turing-way/Chapter_Version_Control.md

 They continue doing work on their respective branches and eventually decide to merge.
 Their version control software then goes through and combines their changes into a single version of the file, *but* when it gets to the hello world statement it doesn't know which version to use.
 This is a merge conflict: incompatible changes have been made to the same file.

+### The solution

-**The solution:** when a merge conflict arises it will be flagged during the merge process.
+When a merge conflict arises it will be flagged during the merge process.
 Within the files with conflicts the incompatible changes will be marked so you can fix them:

 ```
 <<<<<<< HEAD